Last updated on May 14, 2025

 But, wait, shouldn’t you do this before deciding on a plan?
 Actually, no. The game plan you choose will likely influence what colors you want to be.
 The more colors your deck is, the slower it tends to get.
 So if your plan is to be an aggressive deck then you probably want to restrict the number of colors you use.

-When deciding on your colors, consider how your mana will look.
-This is of particular importance in Standard given that dual lands and mana rocks rotate every year.
-Aggro decks need to be able to play spells every turn of the game and can’t take turns off to play lands that enter the battlefield tapped.
-Lands like the Kaladesh fast lands, the Pathways, and the Ravnica shock lands have all helped enable multicolor aggro decks.
+When you decide on your colors, consider how your mana will look.
+This is of particular importance given that dual lands and mana rocks in Standard rotate every year.
+Aggro decks need to be able to play spells every turn of the game and can’t take turns off to play taplands that enter the battlefield tapped.
+Lands like the fast lands, pathways, verges, pain lands, and shock lands have all helped enable multicolor aggro decks.

 In older formats you have access to as many of these lands as you want, along with the fetch lands that dominate Modern and Legacy, but maybe you have your budget to consider.
 If your budget is a concern then it can definitely be useful to stick to fewer colors so that you don’t need quite so many expensive dual lands to make your deck come together.